Ramona Singer’s Daughter Attends BravoCon 2023 After N-Word Controversy

 “An investigation was conducted for both complaints,” the insider said.
 “For the first one filed by the crew member, the findings were corroborated.
 [For] the second one filed by Eboni, the findings were not corroborated.”

-Williams, 40, claimed in Vanity Fair’s exposé — which was published on October 30 — that Ramona said “most” Black people do not have present fathers while she was participating in a training session with two racial justice representatives, a Bravo publicist and an NBCUniversal communications expert.
-(RHONY alum Leah McSweeney corroborated Williams’ story in the article.)
+Eboni, 40, claimed in Vanity Fair’s exposé — which was published on October 30 — that Ramona said “most” Black people do not have present fathers while she was participating in a training session with two racial justice representatives, a Bravo publicist and an NBCUniversal communications expert.
+(RHONY alum Leah McSweeney corroborated Eboni’s story in the article.)

 “What if they don’t have a father?
 Why can’t I say that?”
-Ramona allegedly asked, per Williams.
+Ramona allegedly asked, per Eboni.
 “Most of them don’t.”

 Ramona defended her alleged statements, telling Vanity Fair, “The training included ‘open dialogue.’
 In that spirit, I asked a question about a statistic I had read about single-parent households, where children with single-parent households were statistically less likely to succeed than two-parent households.”